CounterpartyXCP/Documentation/Installation/federated_node.md

 fednode ps
 ```

+If you have existing instances of Bitcoin Core (either mainnet or testnet), at this point you could stop all services listed in `fednode ps` output, change configuration files (of counterparty and counterblock, for example) and point them to your existing Bitcoin Core.
+Configuration files can be found in various service directories located under federatednode/config.

 Once the containers are installed and running, keep in mind that it will take some time for `bitcoind` to download the blockchain data.
 Once this is done, `counterparty-server` will fully start and sync, followed by `counterblock` (if in use).
-At that point, the server will be usuable.
+At that point, the server will be usable.

-You may check the sync status by tailing the appropriate service logs, e.g. for `bitcoind` and `counterparty-server` mainnet:
+You may check the sync status by tailing the appropriate service logs, e.g. for Bitcoin Core and Counterparty server on mainnet:
 ```
 fednode tail bitcoin
 fednode tail counterparty